 Second grade is the sweet spot when it comes to reading.
 Students have acquired enough skills to work independently but are still full of wonder and curiosity.
-If you’re looking to update your second grade books collection, here are 50 of our favorite recent titles and series to inspire your blossoming readers.
+If you’re looking to update your second-grade books collection, here are 50 of our favorite recent titles and series to inspire your blossoming readers.

 WeAreTeachers earns a few cents if you purchase using our links, at no extra cost to you.
 We only recommend items our team loves!

 1. My Papi has a Motorcycle by Isabel Quintero

 A young girl tells the tale of a motorcycle ride around her neighborhood with her Papi.
 Lean on this title for studying character traits and emotions and as a fresh, diverse mentor text for personal narrative writing.